MGallow/SCPME/README.md

 ## Overview

-`shrink` is an implementation of the methods described in “Shrinking Characteristics of Precision Matrix Estimators” [pdf](https://doi.org/10.1093/biomet/asy023).
+`SCPME` is an implementation of the methods described in “Shrinking Characteristics of Precision Matrix Estimators” [pdf](https://doi.org/10.1093/biomet/asy023).
 It estimates a penalized precision matrix via a modified alternating direction method of